 Canada was found to be the most accepting where 68% of respondents said they believe immigrants make the country stronger.
 Australia came second with 64%.

-By contrast, majorities in seven European nations – Hungary, Greece, Italy, Sweden, Russia, Germany and the Netherlands – were revealed to believe immigrants increase the risk of terrorism in their countries and are seen as burden.
+By contrast, majorities in seven nations – Hungary, Greece, Italy, Russia, Poland, Israel and South Africa – were revealed to believe immigrants are seen as a burden to their country.

 The quantity and quality of successful businesses whose origin story starts with members of its founding team studying or working abroad are many.
 In some cases, business models were directly inspired by experiences that occurred during a founder’s time abroad.
 So how can going abroad impact business creation and development?